FlavioLucasFer/cards-game/README.md

 ## About the project

 <p>
-    This a RESTful API built-in with
+    This is a RESTful API built-in with
-    <a href="https://adonisjs.com/" target="_blank">AdonisJs</a> v5.8.0 in TypeScript environment.
+    <a href="https://adonisjs.com/" target="_blank">AdonisJs</a> v5.8.0 in the TypeScript environment.
 This is an API of a Cards Game.
 This project was developed as a homework assignment for a job opportunity.
 There is also a front-end that consumes this API.
 The front-end is available on: <a href="https://github.com/FlavioLucasFer/cards-game-front" target="_blank">https://github.com/FlavioLucasFer/cards-game-front</a>
 </p>

 # Running the app